tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 X> - What happens when you visit a category that does not exist?
 A hint for a potential solution to solving this problem can be found below.
 X> - In the [section above where we implemented our `ModelForm` classes](#section-forms-pagecategory-modelform), we repeated the `max_length` values for fields that we had previously defined in [the models chapter](#chapter-models-databases).
 This is bad practice as we are *repeating ourselves!* How can you refactor your code so that you are *not* repeating the `max_length` values?
 X> - If you have not done so already undertake [part four of the official Django Tutorial](https://docs.djangoproject.com/en/2.0/intro/tutorial04/) to reinforce what you have learnt here.
-X> - Now let users add pages to each category, see below for some example code and hints.
+X> - Now let users add pages to each category.
+See below for some example code and hints.

 ### Creating an *Add Pages* View, Template and URL Mapping {#section-forms-addpage}
 A next logical step would be to allow users to add pages to a given category.
 To do this, repeat the same workflow above but for adding pages.